Bucket Restrictions and Limitations

 |Invalid Bucket Name||Comment|

-|Bucket name cannot start with a period (.).|
+||Bucket name cannot start with a period (.).|

-|Bucket name cannot end with a period (.).|
+||Bucket name cannot end with a period (.).|

-|There can only be one period between labels.|
+||There can be only one period between labels.|

-MyAWSBucket is a valid bucket name, even
+MyAWSBucket is a valid bucket name, even though it

-the URL resolves to the bucket
+resolves to the bucket

 myawsbucket and not the bucket

 MyAWSBucket.
-In response, Amazon S3 will return a bucket not found
+In response, Amazon S3 will return a "bucket not found"

 To avoid this problem, we recommend as a best practice that you always use DNS-compliant bucket names regardless of the region in which you create the bucket.
-For more information about virtual-hosted style access to your buckets, see Virtual Hosting of Buckets.
+For more information about virtual-hosted–style access to your buckets, see Virtual Hosting of Buckets.